Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Quang Nguyen, an English pronunciation training expert, shares some vocabulary to talk about rainy, cold weather:

 When the weather is around 10 degrees, we Vietnamese often call it "cold" or "chilly", but in America, I see people often just say "cool".
 If it's colder than "cold", we can say: "It's freezing" or "it's frigid".
-If it's cold enough to "cut skin and flesh", the English expression is: "It's biting cold".
+When it's "biting cold", the English expression is: "It's biting cold".

 If the temperature drops below 0 degrees Celsius and there is a lot of snow, we say: "a snowy day".
 When water vapor in the air sticks to surfaces and forms "ice", the British use "frost".
 Its adjective "frosty" also means very cold.

-When it's cold, a few drops of water from the roof or tree trunk freeze to form "icicles" (like stalactites in a cave, but ice), called "icicles".
-If "cold as ice" then English has the expression "icy", for example: "the water is icy" - the water is always cold as ice.
+When it's cold, a few drops of water from the roof or tree trunk freeze to form "icicles" (like stalactites in a cave, but made of ice), called "icicles".
+If "icy cold" then in English there is an expression "icy", for example: "the water is icy" - the water is always cold as ice.

-Rain that falls when the temperature drops has many different expressions.
+There are many ways to describe cold rain.
 For example, rain that falls to the ground and then freezes is called "freezing rain".

-The second type is "sleet", many of you probably think of "hail".
+The second type is "hail", many of you probably think of "hail".
 Actually, "hail" often appears in hot air areas, with large ice particles and thunderstorms.
-"Sleet" is when rain/ice drops fall through a hot air area, turn into water, then fall down into cold air, the water droplets freeze, that is hail.
-Simply put, "sleet" is "hail" when the temperature is very low; and "hail" is hail when there is a thunderstorm, in a warm temperature area.
+"Sleet" is when rain/ice drops fall through a hot air area, turn into water, then fall down into cold air, the water drops freeze, that is hail.
+Simply put, "sleet" is "hail" when the temperature is very low; and "hail" is hail when there is a thunderstorm, in a warm temperature.

 Quang Nguyen (Moon ESL)